Trout Fishing in America (duo): 2000s

-2010s
+2010s and 2020s

+After a number of children's albums, they returned to folk rock with 2010's Lookin' at Lucky.
+This was their first "adult" album since Closer to the Truth eleven years prior.
+Jonathan Takiff of the Philadelphia Daily News rated the album "B+", as he thought its songs would appeal to people who found humor in growing older.
 Although Trout Fishing in America recorded fewer albums throughout the 2010s, the duo continued to perform across the United States at venues such as museums and schools.
 They returned to the Red River Revel in 2013 to promote their next album of children's music, Rubber Baby Buggy Bumpers.
 By this point in their career, Grimwood noted that they had been performing long enough that they were beginning to play music for the grandchildren of some of their earliest fans.
 Idlet had begun to play banjo in concert as well as guitar, while Grimwood began to play fiddle as well as string bass and bass guitar.
 The album's title track included a number of tongue twisters, while Idlet stated that the track "My Sister Kissed Her Boyfriend" was intended to be "annoying" to children.
 In addition, the track "Don't Touch My Stuff" was inspired by the duo having had equipment stolen from their van while at a concert in Texas.

 The duo returned to folk music with 2017's The Strangest Times.
 Prior to its release, they performed some of its songs live on the radio station KUAF in Fayetteville, Arkansas.
 Grimwood played fiddle on the track "Quiet Alleys", and Idlet played bouzouki on both the title track and "Where Did Everybody Go?"
 Grimwood said that he considered "The Strangest Times" one of his favorite songs the duo had ever recorded due to its "driving beat" and the "real things" in its lyrics.
 Trout Fishing in America continued to incorporate further instrumentation into their live shows, such as Idlet covering "Foggy Mountain Breakdown" on banjo.
 They also began to look for songs from their earlier albums which they thought had been forgotten by fans, such as "Big Boys in Bad Shape" from Closer to the Truth.

-2022's Safe Haven was once again a return to folk inspired music.
-According to them, the COVID-19 pandemic created the longest separation the two had in their entire careers.
-Once they felt it was safe to start recording together again, they began preparing songs for the album, using their separation during the pandemic as inspiration.
-Once again, Idlet played bouzouki on the album as well as guitar and banjo.